Andrettin/Wyrmsun/readme.txt

 - 4.0.3
 -----------------------------------------------------------------------

+* Miscellaneous
+- Fixed issue with saving workers assigned to a resource (resulted in a crash when loading the game).

 * Quests
 - Fixed issue which caused a defeat on start for the The Tomb of Durahn Eikinskjaldi quest.

 * Scenarios
 - Fixed issue which caused the Westward Migration introduction trigger to fire for the The Settlement of Scandinavia scenario as well.
+- Fixed issue with no speaker being assigned to dialogue messages which should pertain to a Dwarven Miner for the The First Dwarves Scenario.

 -----------------------------------------------------------------------
 - 4.0.2